lighthouse-labs/owasp-top-10-examples/A02 - Broken Authentication and Session Management/README.md

 # A02 - Broken Authentication and Session Management

-This is a simple example to understand broken session management.
+This is a simple example to explain broken session management.
 To see it in action:

 - run `shotgun -p 3000`
 - load `http://localhost:3000/`